ethereum/remix-ide/docs/compile.md

 When you publish your metadata to IPFS and deploy your code to the mainnet or a public testnet, the contract verification service **[Sourcify](https://sourcify.dev/)**,  will verifiy your contracts without you needing to do anything.

 ### Compile and Run script
 The Compile and Run script button (**E. in fig. 1**) is for compiling and then immediately running a script.
-It's a time saver so that you can write some code, automatically run script that sets state of the contract - thus allowing you to quickly understand how the code is working.  ([see more](running_js_scripts.html?#compile-a-contract-and-run-a-script-on-the-fly))
+It's a time saver so that you can write some code, automatically run script that sets state of the contract - thus allowing you to quickly understand how the code is working.  ([more about Compile & Run](running_js_scripts.html?#compile-a-contract-and-run-a-script-on-the-fly))

 ### Compilation Errors and Warning
 Compilation Errors and Warning are displayed below the contract section.
 At each compilation, the static analysis tab builds a report.

-It is important to address reported issues even if the compiler doesn't complain. ([see more](static_analysis.html))
+It is important to address reported issues even if the compiler doesn't complain. ([more about static analysis](static_analysis.html))

 ## Advanced Compiler Configurations
 Clicking on Advanced Compiler Configurations will open this panel (**M. in fig. 2 below**).

 ![](images/a-sol-comp-adv.png)

-There is a radio button to choose whether to configure the compiler through the interface (**N in fig 2**) or to use a JSON file for the cofiguration (**R in fig 2**).
+There is a radio button to choose whether to configure the compiler through the interface (**N. in fig 2**) or to use a JSON file for the cofiguration (**R. in fig 2**).

 ### Solidity or YUL
 Since the Solidity version `0.5.7`, it is possible to compile `Yul` files.
-Please read the ([solidity documentation about Yul](https://solidity.readthedocs.io/en/latest/yul.html)) which contain some code examples.
+Please read the ([solidity documentation about Yul](https://docs.soliditylang.org/en/latest/yul.html)) which contain some code examples.
 You can use the language dropdown (**O. in fig 2**) to switch the language. **This dropdown list is only available for versions greater than or equal to `0.5.7`.**

-### Select an Ethereum fork
+### Select an EVM version
-The "fork selection" dropdown list (**P. in fin fig 2**) allows to compile code against a specific **ethereum hard fork**.
+The EVM dropdown list (**P. in fig 2**) allows to compile code against a specific **Ethereum hard fork**.
 The `compiler default` corresponds to the default hard fork used by a specific version.

 To see the name of the hard fork used in the current compilation, click the "Compilation Details" button and in the `Metadata` section there will be a sub-section called **settings**.
-Open up the **settings** to see the hard fork's name.
+Open up the **settings** to see the EVM version's name.

 ### Enable optimization
 According to the the Solidity Docs, "the optimizer tries to simplify complicated expressions, which reduces both code size and execution cost, i.e., it can reduce gas needed for contract deployment as well as for external calls made to the contract."